Abbast/Heart-Failure-Prediction/README.md

 # Heart Failure Prediction

 ## Background ##
 This is my second project within the Thinkful Data Science Flex Program curriculum.
-The focus of this project is the utilization of supervised learning methods (regression and/or classification) to build a model to predict some outcome for a chosen dataset.
+The focus of this project is the utilization of supervised learning methods (regression and/or classification) to build a model to predict some outcome for a chosen dataset; specifically, to predict the incidence of heart failure given various collected medical data.

 ## The Data ##
 The data originates from: https://www.kaggle.com/andrewmvd/heart-failure-clinical-data.
 The data was collected at the Faisalabad Institute of Cardiology and Allied Hospital from April to December 2015.

 ### Description of the Features
-We include the following description of the features and their dimensions, where appropriate.
+We include the following description of the features and their units, where applicable.

 * Age: the age of the patient (years)
 * Anaemia: the decrease of red blood cells or hemoglobin